 In most cases, instructors will see a linear escalation where they'll get a warning, and then three strikes.
 If there are more than three strikes we'll ban access to Udemy and un-list the courses from the marketplace.
 However, we reserve the right to escalate the consequences if the violations are severe.

 These strikes apply at a course level.
-So if another instructor on the course has a violation, all instructors associated with the course will see the features disabled for that course.
+All instructors and co-instructors associated with the course or courses in violation will see their features disabled for that course.

 Every day, thousands of minutes of life-changing content are consumed on Udemy.
 This is made possible by instructors who are passionate about teaching and students who are dedicated to learning.
 Udemy is founded on core values centered around this exchange of knowledge.
 We are committed to empowering highly knowledgeable everyday experts to provide an amazing learning experience for a global community of students.